The House Next Door: Meet the Blacks 2: Production

 In October 2017, it was reported that Deon Taylor would direct the horror comedy film The House Next Door, a sequel to his 2016 film Meet the Blacks.
 Mike Epps would reprise his role of Carl Black from the first film, starring alongside Katt Williams.
 The two had previously starred together in the 2002 film Friday After Next.
 Other cast members confirmed to be reprising their roles from the first film were Bresha Webb, Zulay Henao, Lil Duval, Andrew Bachelor, Michael Blackson, and Tyrin Turner.
 In November 2017, it was announced that Rick Ross and Danny Trejo had been cast in the film.

 The screenplay for The House Next Door was written by Taylor and Corey Harrell, based on a story by Harrell.
 It was produced by Taylor, Roxanne Avent and Omar Joseph through Hidden Empire Film Group, and by Epps, Angi Bones and Shannon McIntosh through Naptown Productions.

 Filming took place in Atlanta, Georgia, from October 15 to November 17, 2017.
 Cinematographer Dave Perkal shot the film with Hawk V-Plus anamorphic lenses.

 The film's score was composed by Geoff Zanelli.

 Release

 In February 2019, Taylor posted on Facebook that the film would be released that October.
 However, the film was eventually delayed, and not released into theaters in the United States until June 11, 2021, by Hidden Empire Film Group.

 Reception

 Box office

 In its opening weekend, the film earned $1 million from 420 theaters, finishing seventh at the box office.
+It earned a total of $2,893,660.